mdb/mdb.github.io/source/blog/2011-02-03-commandline-find-replace.html.markdown

 date: 2011/02/03
 tags: bash, notes
 thumbnail: eyes_thumb.png
+teaser: An overview of a quick bash function I recently wrote.
 ---

 I recently needed to change all instances of the text /layout/ to /layout_xds/ in a large collection of css files housed throughout multiple levels of subdirectories.